miktemk/angular-pickadate.js/README.md

 angular-pickadate.js
 ====================

-Angularjs extension for the slick date/time picker, pickadate.js, by Amsul
+Angularjs extension for the slick date/time picker, [pickadate.js by Amsul](http://amsul.ca/pickadate.js/)

 The use is very simple once you include this directive: